ACADEMY OF SCHOLARS: Advisor-Margaret Piela

 Jack Britt JCL is a chapter of the National Junior Classical League whose purpose is to promote the study of Latin and impart an understanding of the debt of our own culture to that of classical antiquity.
 We celebrate Roman culture by exploring Roman historical events and holidays.
 Competitions are held at the local, state, and national levels.

-KEY CLUB: Advisor–Amber Gavin & Angela Haynes
+KEY CLUB: Advisors–Amber Gavin & Angela Haynes

 Key Club is the oldest and largest service program for high school students.
 What makes Key Club so successful is the fact that it is a student-led organization that teaches leadership through serving others.
 Members of the Kiwanis International family, Key Club members build themselves as they build their schools and communities.
 There is no academic requirement, just a commitment to service.